slipperyslurp/Tensile-Tester-Team-11/README.md

 Wing Nuts -- Reinforces the clamps
 Already had in person

-String -- Thinner string to maximize accruacY
+String -- Thinner string to maximize accuracy
 Already had in person

 3. Software Dependencies: Indicate any libraries or special configuration options that need to be